g0bel1n/megazord-backend/README.md

 # Megazord

-Deep learning project realised Lucas Saban and Augustin Cramer for Soft Next.
+Deep learning project realised by Lucas Saban and Augustin Cramer for Soft Next.

 Please mention us if you use this code.
 Feel free to contact us at : lucas.saban@ensae.fr or augustin.cramer@ensae.fr.